oracle/graal/wasm/README.md

 ## Running WebAssembly Programs Using a Native Launcher

-Starting of GraalVM for JDK 21, GraalWasm is available as a standalone distribution.
+As of GraalVM for JDK 21, GraalWasm is available as a standalone distribution.
 You can download a standalone based on Oracle GraalVM or GraalVM Community Edition.

 1. Navigate to the [latest GraalVM release on GitHub](https://github.com/graalvm/graalvm-ce-builds/releases) and download the Wasm standalone for your operating system.